myselfsagar15/2025_ia651_juttu_bangera/README.md

 ## Abstract
 Fraudulent transaction detection is a major challenge in real-time systems due to the scarcity and imbalance of labeled data.
 This project applies unsupervised learning techniques—Isolation Forest and Local Outlier Factor (LOF)—to detect anomalies in credit card transaction data.
 The methodology includes dimensionality reduction, exploratory data analysis, and performance benchmarking based on precision, recall, and F1-score.

+## Problem Statement
+Credit card fraud is a significant financial crime that causes billions of dollars in losses annually.
+Detecting fraudulent transactions in real-time is difficult due to the imbalance between legitimate and fraudulent transactions and the scarcity of labeled fraudulent data.
+Unsupervised anomaly detection techniques provide an effective solution by identifying outliers and hidden patterns without requiring labeled data.
+This project compares two unsupervised models—Isolation Forest and Local Outlier Factor (LOF)—to detect anomalies in credit card transaction data.

 ## Dataset